elektito/hodhod/README.md

 terminating tls.
 This is only needed if you use path-based routes.
 The following values can be used in certificate objects:

- - `host`: The hostname to use the certificate for.
+ - `hostname`: The hostname to use the certificate for.
 This can be a single hostname like `example.com`, or it can be a wildcard like `*.example.com`.
    Notice that only a single wildcard at the beginning is supported, and it must be followed by a `.`.